PubPol 475/750 Protest, Social Movements, Art, and Policy Change

 - 3 organizations are working to create each policy change

-- 1 stable URL to an example of ephemera from each organization’s effort to change that policy (a total of 18 examples of art or graphic design aimed at policy change)
+- 1 stable URL to an example of art from each organization’s effort to change that policy (a total of 18 examples of art or graphic design aimed at policy change)

 The aim of this assignment is: